aselshall/eds/L/L1/installing_python.md

 ```
 ***Note***: This will not replace a GIS software such as ArcGIS Pro or QMap, but it is useful for integrating GIS maps in your workflow.

-#### Useful tips
+### Useful tips
-Sometime you want to update your Python version, which you can do by creating a new environment.
+Sometime you need to update your Python version, which you can do by creating a new environment.
 Here is how to upgrade from Python 3.11 to 3.12:
 ```python
 conda create -n py312 python=3.12
 ```
-Activate the new environment
+Activate the new environment to take priority when you start Python
 ```python
 conda activate py312
 ```